Prunella vulgaris elongata

 Mint family (Lamiaceae)

-Description: This short perennial plant is about ½–1' tall and unbranched.
-Different varieties have been described, some of which are believed to be native, including this one.
-The native varieties are said to be taller and more erect, with leaves that are lanceolate or wedge-shaped at the base.
+Description: This short perennial wildflower is about ½–1' tall and unbranched.
+Two varieties have been described, one of which is believed to be native to North America, including this one.
+The North American variety is said to be taller and more erect, with leaves that are lanceolate or wedge-shaped at the base.
 The plant that is considered here has an erect central stem.
 This stem has white hairs along its four angular ridges.
 The opposite leaves are up to 2" long and ¾" across.
 They are broadly lanceolate or ovate, with short petioles, and have scattered white hairs along the central vein on their undersides.
-Their margins may be smooth, or have scattered blunt teeth.
+Their margins may be smooth, or they have scattered blunt teeth.
 The stem terminates in a short spike of flowers.
 Each tubular flower is about ½" long and divided into 2 lips.
 The upper lip is light purple and functions as a hood, while the lower lip is white and fringed.
 The lower lip also has two lateral lobes that are smaller and light purple.
 The calyx is light green or reddish and quite hairy along the edges.
 There is no noticeable floral scent.
 The blooming period occurs from mid- to late summer and lasts about a month.
 Each flower produces 4 tiny brown, angular, finely ridged seeds, which are enclosed in the persistent calyx.
 Interestingly, the seeds may be distributed by raindrop ballistics – when a raindrop strikes the ridged calyx tube, this causes it to bend and rebound, flinging the seeds.
 The root system consists of a short central taproot.

 Cultivation: The preference is full or partial sun, and moist to mesic conditions.
 Some drought is tolerated, although the plant will respond by dropping its lower leaves and turning greenish yellow.
 Growth is best in rich loamy soil with high organic content, although other kinds of soil are tolerated.
 This plant is easy to grow, and can become rather weedy and aggressive.

-Range & Habitat: Self-Heal occurs in every county of Illinois and is very common (see Distribution Map).
-It favors sites with a history of disturbance.
-Habitats include moist to mesic black soil prairies, moist meadows along rivers and lakes, thickets, openings in forests, woodland borders, pastures, and abandoned fields.
-The variety of Self-Heal that is commonly observed in lawns is thought to be a Eurasian variety, which is shorter and roots at the nodes of the leaves.
+Range & Habitat: Self-Heal occurs in every county of Illinois and it is very common (see Distribution Map).
+This plant favors sites with a history of disturbance.
+Habitats include moist black soil prairies, moist meadows along streams, thickets, openings in forests, woodland borders, pastures, and abandoned fields.
+The variety of Self-Heal that is commonly observed in lawns is thought to be the typical Eurasian variety.
+It is shorter and roots at the nodes of the leaves.

 Faunal Associations: The flowers are visited by long-tongued bees, short-tongued bees, small butterflies (primarily Whites and Sulfurs), and skippers.
-Bee visitors include bumblebees, Anthophorine bees, Little Carpenter bees, Eucerine Miner bees, and Green Metallic bees.
-These insects seek nectar, although the Green Metallic Bees also collect pollen.
-The caterpillars of the moth Agriopodes teratophora (Gray Marvel) occasionally feed on the foliage.
+Bee visitors include bumblebees, Anthophorine bees, little carpenter bees (Ceratina spp.), long-horned bees (Melissodes spp.), and Halictid bees (including green metallic bees).
+These insects seek nectar, although the Halictid bees also collect pollen.
+Caterpillars of the moth Agriopodes teratophora (Gray Marvel) occasionally feed on the foliage.
 Self-Heal has a bitter taste and is not favored by mammalian herbivores as a source of food.
 However, livestock may eat this plant along with the grass.

 Photographic Location: The photograph was taken at the Red Bison Railroad Prairie in Savoy, Illinois.